48 hours from brain to screen

 An exciting experience overall that gave me a chance to see creative talents that were all the more impressive given the limited amount of time available for preparation and execution.
 I look forward to next year.

 From the drop-off event at High Noon Saloon:

 Christian Neuhaus is a writer whose comic short plays have been produced by local theater groups.
 You've Ruined a Perfectly Good Mystery!, a play he wrote with Dane101 contributor Rick Stemm, sold out its world-premiere run in Madison, was part of the 2011 New York International Fringe Festival, and was voted Favorite Theater Production in Isthmus's 2011-2012 Madison's Favorites poll.
-In March 2011 his comic retelling of the Sherlock Holmes story "The Red-Headed League" was among the plays in Novel Ideas, performed by Actor's Factory.
-In March 2012 Christian was part of the first performance of Are We Delicious?, where the ensemble develops a set of eight short plays within a single week.
+He interviews Madison theater artists for the MadStage Podcast and is part of the Are We Delicious? ensemble, which develops a set of eight short plays within a single week.